carderne/moz-offgrid-viz/README.md

 ```

 # TODO
-- Use Mapbox style with more detail
 - Create documentation with Sphinx/Jekyll.
 - Add hover/click styling to clusters
 - Postos styling/color?
-- pop-density filter
-- pre-filter clusters to pop>100?
-- Google Maps style satellite/map switcher
 - Info popup for postos, extra info for clusters
 - Do something with score/cat